 Etc...
 To check whether you are entitled to free admission, click here.

 If you are entitled to free admission, go directly to the main entrance with your documentary proof when you arrive at the Palace.

 NB: you may still have a long wait at the entrance check points.

-More info to prepare your visit
+More information for preparing your visit

 What are the opening times for the Palace of Versailles, the Estate of Trianon and the Park?

 The Palace and Estate of Trianon are closed on Mondays

 Opening times vary depending on the location and time of year.
 The Palace and the Estate of Trianon are closed on Mondays.

 - The Palace of Versailles is open from 9am to 5.30pm (6.30pm in high season).